St. Andrew's School, Bloemfontein: Chapel

-The foundation stone of the structure was laid in 1955, and the chapel was consecrated in 1956.
+The foundation stone of the structure was laid in 1955, and the chapel was consecrated in 1956.The St Andrew's Chapel celebrates its 70th anniversary on 26 February 2026, having been consecrated on the 26th February 1956.

 The chapel is designed in the traditional cathedral fashion and comprises a large nave, with a pipe organ and choir stalls at the rear (west end), transepts including the vestry on one side, the lay chapel on the other, and the sanctuary, which is raised, (and takes the form of a quarter sphere) and houses the altar.
 Communion is taken at the top step of the sanctuary.

-Each school day commences with a short service of prayer in the chapel, and traditional Anglican services are conducted on Sundays.
+Each school day commences with a short service of prayer in the chapel, and traditional Anglican services are conducted on Sundays at 09:00 which are open to the community.

 The chapel observes the rites and festivals of the Anglican church.

 The current school chaplain is Father Ashe Steenbok.

 The accomplished school choir plays an important part in the activities of the chapel.
-The Mistress of Choristers is Mrs Adri Maryke van Heerden.
+The current Master of Choristers is Mr Shaun Prins.